wareneutron/.github/profile/README.md

 # Hello, We are Wareneutron Developers! 💻💖🤝

-We are a team of Filipino developers who loves to code and create useful and useless open-source projects founded by [Waren Gonzaga](https://warengonzaga.com). 👋
+We are a team of passionate Filipino developers building useful and useless open-source projects. 😅 Our team was founded by a well-known technology community leader and top open-source developer and maintainer in the Philippines — [Waren Gonzaga](https://github.com/warengonzaga). 💻💖🤝

 Check out some of our cool projects below! ⚡